transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 has `status == "completed"` and `result.complete is True`.

 ## 10. Stage 5 — warm benchmark

+Before submitting the warm benchmark, read **Large outputs, scratch storage, and archival** and confirm that benchmark outputs and logs remain under the same results root.

 **Stage contract.** Inputs are the same **generated** operator/artifact and problem used by the intended fit, the **case-owned** model specification and